Title

 Effective January 1, 2010, all individuals entering or leaving Malaysia must declare cash or bearer negotiable instruments exceeding USD 10,000 to avoid penalties of up to RM1 million and/or one year of imprisonment, as mandated by the Central Bank of Malaysia.

-• All persons carrying cash and/or bearer negotiable instruments exceeding the equivalent of USD 10,000 must declare such amount.
+• Persons entering or leaving Malaysia with cash and/or bearer negotiable instruments exceeding an amount equivalent to USD 10,000 must declare the amount.

-• Declaration must be made to the Royal Malaysian Customs.
+• Declarations must be made to Royal Malaysian Customs.

-• Customs Form 22 is used for this declaration and is available at all major Malaysian entry and exit points.
+• Customs Form 22 is available at all major entry and exit points in Malaysia.

 Analyze Cases Smarter, Faster